Sierra Leone frees journalist detained over Ebola criticism

-Local rights groups and British parliament had criticised the detention of David Tam-Baryoh, who was arrested under emergency measures put in place to combat the worst Ebola outbreak on record.
+Local rights groups and British parliament had criticized the detention of David Tam-Baryoh, who was arrested under emergency measures put in place to combat the worst Ebola outbreak on record.

 “I am fine and I forgive those who detained me,” Tam-Baryoh told Reuters after his release late on Friday.